-We often land-for-salehave clients – usually property developers – who want to borrow to buy a piece of land which is just a plot, i.e there are no buildings on it.
+We often have clients – usually property developers – who want to borrow to buy a piece of land which is just a plot, i.e there are no buildings on it.
 Sometimes it will have a planning consent which might be suitable for what the developer wants to use it for, or sometimes the consent needs to be altered for another use or an improved scheme.

 This situation narrows down the lenders that will have an appetite to provide a loan without additional ‘make-weight’ security.
 Clients find that frustrating as they usually believe the purchase price reflects the true value and the land represents sound security.